Illumina/strelka/docs/userGuide/README.md

 * __somatic.indels.vcf.gz__
     * indels

-Strelka can also optionally produce a somatic callability track in:
+The somatic variant caller can also optionally produce a callability tract, see the [somatic callability](#somatic-callability) section below for details.

-'${RUNFOLDER}/results/regions/somatic.callable.region.bed.gz'

 ## Run configuration and Execution